-In May 2022, On May 6, 2022, Legacy Cardio granted 513,413 stock options to the board of directors management and advisors pursuant to the Cardio Diagnostics, Inc. 2022 Equity Incentive Plan.
+On May 6, 2022, Legacy Cardio granted 513,413 stock options to the management and advisors pursuant to the Cardio Diagnostics, Inc. 2022 Equity Incentive Plan.
 All of the options granted under this legacy plan were exchanged for options under the Company's 2022 Plan adopted by the Company's stockholders on October 25, 2022, and based on the exchange ratio for the merger, resulted in a total of 1,759,599 options issued upon closing.
 Each exchanged option has an exercise price of \$3.90 per share with an expiration date of May 6, 2032.
 The exchanged options fully vested upon closing of the merger.